fido-device-onboard/docs-fidoiot/docs/implementation-references/getting-started-guide.md

             [ERROR] WARNING: Use --illegal-access=warn to enable warnings of further illegal reflective access operations [ERROR] WARNING: All illegal access operations will be denied in a future release

-## Quick Overview of FDO

-FDO contains 3 major server-side components and 1 client-side component.
-The server-side components include Manufacturer, RV & Owner Service.
-The client-side includes device implementation in Java (PRI) or C (Client-sdk-fidoiot).

-FDO consists of four sets of protocols namely **DI, TO0, TO1 & TO2**.

-1. **DI (Device Initialization protocol)**

-    - Between Device & Manufacturer (**msg 10-13**).
-    - Initiated by device and device contacts Manufacturer Service.
-    - Includes creation & insertion of FDO credentials into newly manufactured device.
-Credential includes rvInfo which is used by device to connect with RV during T01 protocol
-    - Customers can take ownership of device after DI by extending the Ownership voucher to a particular customer.

-2. **TO0 (Transfer of Ownership 0 Protocol)**

-    - Between Owner & Rendezvous (RV) server (**msg 20-23**).
-    - Initiated by Owner once it receives Ownership voucher and Owner contacts RV server.
-    - TO0 creates a mapping of GUID with owner address and is stored in RV server's DB.
-    - Basically it creates a mapping like GUID=>OwnerAddress
-    - OwnerAddress can be DNS/IP or combination of both.

-3. **T01 (Transfer of Ownership 1 Protocol)**

-    - Between Device & Rendezvous (RV) server (**msg 30-33**).
-    - Initiated by Device and contacts RV server using the rvInfo directives collected DI.
-    - During T01, Device identifies itself to RV server and collects the respective mapping of Owner address based on its GUID.
-This mapping was stored in RV during TO0.
-    - Finally, Device can contact Owner using the collected OwnerAddress during TO2.

-4. **T02 (Transfer of Ownership 2 Protocol)**

-    - Between Device & Owner Server (**msg 60-71**)
-    - Initiated by Device using the OwnerAddress collected during TO1.
-    - Device contacts Owner Server and establishes trust and then performs Ownership Transfer.
-    - During T02, Owner can transfer ServiceInfo modules to the device.
-These modules can include executable scripts, file payloads and much more.

 ## Starting FDO Server-side Containers